Identification of Partial-Differential-Equations-Based Models from Noisy Data via Splines: Theory on Statistical Properties

-In this section, we introduce conditions that are used in our paper.
-We begin with three frequently used conditions in $\ell_1$-regularized regression models; these conditions provide sufficient conditions for exact sparse recovery \cite[see][Chapter 11]{hastie2015statistical}.
-Subsequently, we introduce three conditions that are widely used in cubic splines-based functional estimation \cite[see][(2.5)-(2.8)]{silverman1984spline}. \begin{mycondition}[Invertibility Condition] Suppose for the design matrix $\myX$ defined in \eqref{equ: estimated design matrix}, we have that matrix $ \myX_{\mathcal S}^\top \myX_\mathcal S $ is invertible almost surely, where $\myX_{\mathcal S}$ is the columns of $\myX$ whose indices are in $\mathcal S$. \end{mycondition}
+In this section, we introduce the conditions we use for our theorems.
+We begin with three frequently used conditions in $\ell_1$-regularized regression models.
+These conditions provide sufficient conditions for exact sparse recovery \cite[see][Chapter 11]{hastie2015statistical}.
+Subsequently, we introduce three conditions that are widely used in cubic spline-based functional estimation \cite[see][(2.5)-(2.8)]{silverman1984spline}.